kairosity/rest-api-blog/README.md

 - If a user is logged in, their username is auto-populated in the "Name" input field of the "Add a New Comment" form.

 ## User Dashboard Features
 - This page is not fleshed out.
-Its purpose is to serve as proof of concept for the registration & login features.
+Its' purpose is to serve as proof of concept for the registration & login features.
 - Theoretically I was thinking of attaching a "save post" button to each individual blog article and links to those articles would appear listed on the dashboard, which when clicked, would redirect to the post details page.